goblinfactory/blog/README.md

 # blog
 experimental blog using github

 Idea : use the github commit history to determine updates to a blog post.
 Work out some conventions and stick to them, build a simple site, or use the static site generator?
+At least should give me somewhere to jot down tech-geek thoughts when out for a walk to get a good  c[_] of coffee.

 ## January 2017